junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 they find the witch/proof of there is a witch, hunt them down, snap Dean out of it, save him and others (in some cave/underground/abandoned house, alive)

-OR: it's self-unaware amnesic serial killer Cas, thinking he's helping the Winchesters on case, actually he's the one committing it, he doesn't even know -> Dean feel betrayed again? trust issue like 619 between destiel again?
+OR: it's self-unaware amnesic serial killer Cas (S9 human!Cas time), thinking he's helping the Winchesters on case, actually he's the one committing it, he doesn't even know -> Dean feel betrayed again? trust issue like 619 between destiel again?

+OR: combine both, they're both cursed and both the serial killers, but neither knows, so both suspect the other, turn on each other for a bit, then realize the witch has them both -> kill the witch, save the day

+idea check-in summary: Inspired by Jensen's "My Bloody Valentine", Dean/Cas/Sam go into this small town and find people dying, try to solve the case but find it very difficult, meanwhile Dean/Cas find their motel has some bloody evidence, one of them might be the secret murderer, but all three of them deny it.
+They start getting suspicious and turn against each other a bit, Dean thinks it's Cas getting brainwashed and start killing people without himself even knowing, Cas thinks it's Dean maybe having some relapse from Mark of Cain/demon!Dean time.
+People continue getting killed bloody around them, by coincidence both Dean/Cas has no alibi (could have potentially committed it and framed on the other unknowingly).
+They monitor each other 24/7 trying to figure out who is wrong and very on edge.
+Then big revelation.

 ### 229.【destiel】S15E20 souls been to Hell can't go to Heaven